geojupyter/workshop-csdms2025/_notes.md

 Explain: This was created with two commands `myst init --site`; `myst init --gh-pages`.
 This is easy to do, but we can't risk doing it live with 55 people today ;)

+References?
+Bibliography?

+Show something more like a science paper -- https://github.com/fperez/agu-nnow-evaluation -- demo the complete example.
+Archived with DOI on Zenodo

+In Zenodo; have to manually add the PDF.
+They should really fix this!
+XD

 ## Next two hours